Día de la Cruz in Granada 2025: Traditions and May Crosses Celebrations

 Explore Granada with a variety of tours and activities, designed to help you discover the city in a fun and memorable way.
 There's something for everyone.

-What to do on the Day of the Cross in Granada?
+What to do on 3 of May in Granada?

 girls walking in flamenco dresses on the street On the Day of the Cross in Granada, take a leisurely walk through the city center and immerse yourself in its cheerful and festive atmosphere.

-Throughout the day, you'll have the opportunity to enjoy Andalusian folklore through the cultural activities happening in various settings spread across the streets and squares (listed above).
+Throughout the day, you'll have the opportunity to enjoy Andalusian folklore through the cultural activities happening in various settings spread across the city.

-There are usually musical performances featuring flamenco dances, some of which are very typical of Granada.
+There are usually free musical performances featuring flamenco dances, some of which are typical of Granada, at Plaza del Carmen (Town Hall).

 copper plate decorations It's a tradition to visit the award-winning crosses to admire their decoration, enjoy the music, and join in the dancing.
-If there's a bar nearby, people typically linger for a while, indulging in tapas and drinks in the company of friends and family.
+If they are serving drinks, people tend to stay for a while, enjoying tapas in the company of friends and family.

-As a novelty, it's worth noting that this year, the crosses in streets and patios won't have a bar.
-Only the crosses in enclosed spaces will be able to offer drinks and food to the public.
+Only the crosses located in private patios will be able to offer drinks and food to the public.

-During the award ceremony for the official Cruces de Mayo 2024 contest, winners will be presented, and there will be musical performances at the Plaza del Carmen.
+During this ceremony the prizes for the official Cruces de Mayo 2025 competition will be announced and the musical performances in the Plaza del Carmen will start.

 The Ups and Downs of the Festival